AdStack/adstack.github.io/blog/_posts/2013-08-15-choose-dedicated-email.md

 Unlike other forms of digital marketing, email guarantees more valuable long-term customers.
 At AdStack, many of our clients have found that through dedicated sends the quality of a customer acquired is much higher.
 Often times customers acquired via email continue to spend over a six-month period.

-If you have any questions about dedicated email and the value it can bring your customer don’t hesitate to contact lauren@adstack.com.
+If you have any questions about dedicated email and the value it can bring your customer do not hesitate to contact lauren@adstack.com.